sitebay/docs/articles/guides/security/upgrading/_index.md

 Just a heads up: there might be a minute between WordPress releasing an update and Docker catching up.
 It's usually quick, but sometimes, you gotta hang tight for the best new stuff.

-With Site Bay, you're ensuring your WordPress site stays locked down, scalable, and current, all without breaking a sweat.
+With SiteBay, you're ensuring your WordPress site stays locked down, scalable, and current, all without breaking a sweat.
 So lean back, keep creating dope content, and let us handle the tech.